multixscale/cvmfs-tutorial-hpc-best-practices/docs/troubleshooting.md

   ```
   Failed to discover HTTP proxy servers (23 - proxy auto-discovery failed)
   ```
-  We will outline some approaches that should help you to determine what could be wrong exactly.

 * Other problems may be quite specific to the internals of CernVM-FS, rather than being configuration or networking issues.
 Examples include: